Matthews Family

 Description

-The surviving children of Susie’s first marriage married and started families of their own after World War II.
-Sophie Mae Safy married Albert Rabil, B.D.’s son from his first marriage to Beula Davis Striman.
-Together the two had two children: Albert Rabil, Jr., and Carolyn Joan Rabil.
-Alice Eugene Safy attended Winthrop College in Rock Hill, South Carolina, and became a teacher at Lincoln School in Kingsport, Tennessee.
+In 1937, Sue Olga died from complications with acute appendicitis while she lived in Rocky Mount and worked as a sales associate.
+Both George Victor and George Joseph served in World War II.
+George Joseph was killed in action when his plane was shot down over Germany on September 9, 1944.
+He is buried in the Lorraine American Cemetery in France.
+Sophie Mae married Albert Rabil, B.D.'s son from his first marriage to Beula Davis Striman, and had two children: Albert Rabil, Jr., and Carolyn Joan Rabil.
+Alice Eugene attended Winthrop College in Rock Hill, South Carolina, and taught at the Lincoln School in Kingsport, Tennessee.
 In 1946, she married Frank Milton Lewis.
-Victor Safy married Agnes Harper Ellen in 1951.
+George Victor married Agnes Harper Ellen in 1951.

 Publisher